 Impact

-A crafted YAML document can exploit the merge-key processing in js‑yaml prior to version 4.2.0 by repeating the same alias many times in a merge sequence.
-The resulting algorithmic behavior is quadratic with respect to the input size, leading to CPU exhaustion that blocks the Node.js worker/event loop for seconds even with a relatively small payload.
-This causes a denial of service to the application.
+A crafted YAML document can exploit the merge-key processing in js‑yaml versions older than 4.2.0 by repeating the same alias many times in a merge sequence.
+The resulting algorithmic behavior is quadratic relative to the input size, causing CPU exhaustion that blocks the Node.js worker/event loop for seconds even with a relatively small payload in the tens of KB.
+This leads to denial of service for the application.
+The issue originates in merge handling inside lib/loader.js and is resolved in releases 4.2.0 and 3.15.0.

 Affected Systems